-The net cash flow provided by operating activities has decreased by \$6.63 million when compared to 2019/2020 forecast.
-This variation is mainly explained by Council COVID-19 Economic Support Package in the proposed Budget 2020/2021.
+The net cash flow provided by operating activities has decreased by \$11.51 million when compared to 2019/2020 forecast.
+This variation is mainly explained by Council COVID-19 Economic Support Package.
+Support funding of \$10.50 million in proposed Budget 2020/21 and the cashflow deferral from rates based on hardship applications for up to 15 months from April 2020 to 30 June 2021.
 Impacting on both the forecast and the proposed Budget cash balances.